Wyrdware/marching-cubes-terrain/README.md

 - Expose generation strategy options to the Unity Editor for better design control
 - Add chunk pooling to reduce instantiation overhead
-- Add collision support for interaction and gameplay
 - Implement LOD system to improve rendering performance
 - Explore multithreading for mesh generation